 During 1755 Thompson served in home waters aboard the Elizabeth 70, Captain John Montagu.
-He subsequently went out to Halifax aboard the Grafton 70, Captain Thomas Cornewall, bearing the broad pennant of Commodore Charles Holmes, and he was promoted commander of the sloop Jamaica 10 on 14 February 1757, which vessel he paid off after returning to England in the following year.
+He subsequently went out to Halifax aboard the Grafton 70, Captain Thomas Cornewall, flying the broad pennant of Commodore Charles Holmes, and he was promoted commander of the sloop Jamaica 10 on 14 February 1757, which vessel he paid off after arriving home at the end of the year.

-After a period as the regulating captain at Southampton, Thompson was posted captain of the Flamborough 20 on 4 November 1760, serving in the Channel before sailing to Tenerife in March 1761.
-He was present in Commodore Hon.
-Augustus Keppel’s expedition to Belleisle later in the same year, and retained the command until the peace of 1763.
+Following a period as the regulating captain at Southampton from 1758-60, Thompson was posted captain of the Flamborough 20 on 4 November 1760, serving in the Channel before undergoing a refit at Portsmouth from the end of January 1761.
+During March 1762 she sailed for Tenerife with a number of other ships to collect wine for a fleet destined for the East Indies, prior to returning to Portsmouth in early August.
+His command was later present in Commodore Hon.
+Augustus Keppel’s expedition to Belleisle in the same year, and Thompson retained her until paid off in January 1763.

-In October 1775 Thompson recommissioned the Nore guardship Conquestador 60, which he retained for the next three years.
-After joining the America 64 in June 1779 he commanded her in the Channel fleet retreat of August, and joined Admiral Sir George Rodney’s fleet when it sailed to relieve Gibraltar at the end of the year.
-His command was despatched home with those prizes taken from the St Sebastian convoy taken on 8 January and thus he did not see action at the Moonlight Battle off Cape St. Vincent a week later.
+In May 1779 Thompson left the Conquestador upon being appointed to the America 64, which vessel he commanded in the Channel Fleet retreat of August before joining Admiral Sir George Rodney’s fleet when it sailed to relieve Gibraltar at the end of the year.
+His command was despatched home with those prizes taken from the St Sebastian convoy on 8 January and thus he did not see action at the Moonlight Battle off Cape St. Vincent a week later.

-In the summer of 1780 the America went out to North America where she took the privateers Ranger on 11 October, Mercury on 27 October, and Adventure on 7 November.
-She fought in the action off Cape Henry on 16 March 1781, but being stationed at the rear of the line saw little action, suffering only three men wounded.
+In the summer of 1780 the America went out to North America with Rear-Admiral Thomas Graves’ reinforcements, and on this station she captured the privateers Ranger on 11 October, Mercury on 27 October, and Adventure on 7 November.
+She was present at the Battle of Cape Henry on 16 March 1781, but being stationed at the rear of the line she saw little action, suffering only three men wounded.
 Similarly at the Battle of Chesapeake Bay on 5 September the America’s position in the line did not afford Thompson the opportunity to distinguish himself.

 The America sailed to North America once Admiral Hugh Pigot had assumed the command of the fleet later in the year, and she remained under Hood’s orders watching the French at Boston before returning to the West Indies.
 She eventually returned to England in June 1783 to be paid off at Portsmouth.